drocgoesongit/answers/MP_IAE1_S4.md

 ### 4.Explain 2 Assembler directives.
 .MODEL, DUP operator, END, EQU,ORG, .CODE, .STACK
 ### 5.Explain absolute and Partial decoding techniques.
+Ans.
+**ABSOLUTE DECODING**\
+The decoding in which all available address line (16 lines in memory mapped and 8 lines in peripheral mapping) are used for decoding to generate a unquie address is called absolute.\
+**Partial Decoding**\
+The decoding in which all available address line(16 lines in memory mapping and 8 lines in peripheral mapping) are not used for decoding resulting in multiple address for same port is called partial decoding.
 ### 6.Advantages and Disadvantages of DRAM.
 Ans.
-**Advantages**
+**Advantages**\
-Very dense
+Very dense\
-Low cost per bit
+Low cost per bit\
-Simple memory cell structure
+Simple memory cell structure\
-**Disadvantages**
+**Disadvantages**\
-Complex manufacturing process
+Complex manufacturing process\
-Date requires refreshing
+Date requires refreshing\
-More complex enternal circuitry required (read and refresh periodically) Volatile memory
+More complex enternal circuitry required (read and refresh periodically)\
+Volatile memory\
-Relatively slow operational speed
+Relatively slow operational speed\

 ### 7.WAP and draw a flowchart to add two 16- bit numbers and store the result in memory location 2309.
   ANS -->